-From the start, I dreamed of finding Hannibal’s letters.
-I knew it was a long shot and had pretty much given up hope.
-Besides, the letters were not something critical to Hattie’s story, at least that is what I thought.
-Then, through a bit of serendipity, a breakthrough occurred in July of this year.
-I had been corresponding with a distant relative Judy who I am related to through Charlotte Wickham, Hannibal’s wife.
+July 2021 I got an email from Judy Butterfield, a distant cousin who I am related to through Charlotte Wickham, Hannibal’s wife.
 William Wickham Sr, Charlotte’s grandfather, was the first white settler of the southern Seneca Lake region in upstate New York.
 The Wickham family has a long history of reunions and has a certain pride in the family’s status in the area.
 My mother and her sister attended a summer reunion picnic some years ago.
-COVID put an end to the annual event and after getting an email stating such it also mentioned a changing of the family historian and keeper of family records.
+The email stated COVID had put an end to the annual event and mentioned a changing of the family historian and keeper of family records.
 I was glad to hear that since the previous one was of no help and not particularly responsive to my requests for info.

 When I opened the CD at home I immediately noticed a file: Transcript of Hannibal Howell Letters.
 I couldn’t believe it, there it was, a Word doc transcription of his letters.
 At the time, I had no idea who made the transcript.
-Did Lois do if wondered?
-I sent Lois an email and she replied that indeed she had made the transcript but was uncertain how the woman had gotten ahold of the document.
+Did Lois do it?
+I sent Lois an email.
+Turns out she indeed she had made the transcript but was uncertain how the woman had gotten ahold of the document.
 I thanked her profusely for her efforts and once again mentioned how much I’d love to have a copy of the originals.
 We wrote back and forth a few more times exchanging tidbits of family history.
 I think we both enjoyed getting reacquainted.

 In early October I emailed her and told her I’d finished the first draft of the book and had included one of Hannibal’s letters from her transcription.
 I once again mentioned how important having copies would be to the book project.
 A week or so later she wrote and asked for my address.

 Note: the letter’s greeting, “Dear Brother” is not addressed to one of Hannibal’s brothers but to Mortimer Lafayette Wickham ( see the envelope), one of Charlotte’s brothers.
 Transcript created by Lois Phelps Brown.